On the critical finite-size gap scaling for frustration-free Hamiltonians: Acknowledgments

 \section{Acknowledgments}

-The authors thank the organizers of the online Lattice Seminar, during which the idea for this work arose.
-The research of M.L.\ is supported by the DFG through the grant TRR 352 – Project-ID 470903074.
-A.\,L.~acknowledges financial support from grants PID2020-113523GB-I00 and CEX2023-001347-S, funded by MICIU/AEI/ 10.13039/501100011033, and from grant RYC2019-026475-I funded by MICIU/AEI/ 10.13039/501100011033 and ``ESF Investing in your future''.
+The authors thank the organizers of the online Lattice Seminar, during which the idea for this work arose and they thank Haruki Watanabe for useful discussions.
+The research of M.L.\ is supported by the DFG through the grant TRR 352 – Project-ID 470903074 and by the European Union (ERC, MathQuantProp, project 101163620).\footnote{Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.} A.\,L.~acknowledges financial support from grants PID2020-113523GB-I00, PID2023-146758NB-I00, CEX2023-001347-S, funded by MICIU/AEI/10.13039/501100011033, grant RYC2019-026475-I funded by MICIU/AEI/10.13039/501100011033 and ``ESF Investing in your future'', as well as from ``Programma per Giovani Ricercatori Rita Levi Montalcini'' funded by by the Italian Ministry of University and Research (MUR).

 \AtNextBibliography{ }